mrblacyk/mrblacyk.github.io/_posts/2020-01-14-rpi-bluetooth.md

     >
     ```

-    We localized a network (`FOURTH_WIFI`) to which I know password, let's configure the WPA Client to got and connect to it.
-This process is also straight forward an involves fours steps:
+    We localized a network (`FOURTH_WIFI`) to which I know password, let's configure the WPA Client to get and connect to it.
+This process is also straight forward an involves four steps:

     1. Add a new network which we can then configure
     2. Set a proper SSID for this network